Please help us by making a tax-deductible donation

 Support Net Neutrality - shared under Creative Commons BY-NC-SA 2.0 license

-The FCCi's rules regulating Network Neutrality split the Internet.
+The FCC's rules regulating Network Neutrality split the Internet.
 No more is it the Internet, singular; it’s the Internets, plural.
 Or more precisely, it’s the two Internets: The wired and the wireless.
 And the new rules leave the latter virtually unprotected.
 With the rules soon to come into affect this fall, and public interest and industry groups aligning for lawsuits, here's what the fight is all about.

 A Guide to the Network Neutrality Discussions at the FCC by Marvin Ammori